herguad/data_analysis/README.md

 - Which were the top 3 genres for movies released in different years?
 3. Focusing on countries and continents
 - Which countries have the most released movies in different years?
 And which ones have the least?
-- What can be said about the gretaer and smaller number of releases per continent?
+- What can be said about the greater and smaller number of releases per continent?
 - How are the different continents represented as proportions of the total movies released each year?
 4. 'Historical' analysis
 - How are the different genres distributed in time?